evoluteur/evolutility-server-node/README.md

 ```
 GET /?id=<model.id>

+GET /?id=todo
+GET /?id=contact

 ```

-Note: These end-point can be disabled in the configuration with {apiInfo: false}.
+Note: These end-point must be enabled in the configuration with { apiInfo: true }.

 #### Charts